cybercongress/cybertensor-developer-docs/docs/subnets/create-a-subnet.md

 # Create a Subnet

 :::tip Note to miners and validators
-You **do not** have to create a subnet to mine or validate on the Bittensor network.
-See the [Checklist for Validating and Mining](./checklist-for-validating-mining.md) for information on mining and validating on Bittensor.
+You **do not** have to create a subnet to mine or validate on the Cybertensor network.
+See the [Checklist for Validating and Mining](./checklist-for-validating-mining.md) for information on mining and validating on Cybertensor.
 :::

 Before you create your first subnet, we strongly recommend that you follow the below order:
 1. First create a subnet on your local, and develop and test your incentive mechanism on the local subnet.
-2. After you are satisfied with it, next create a subnet on the Bittensor testchain, and test and debug your incentive mechanism on this testchain subnet.
+2. After you are satisfied with it, next create a subnet on the Cybertensor testchain, and test and debug your incentive mechanism on this testchain subnet.
-3. Finally, only after you completed the above steps, create a subnet on the Bittensor mainchain.
+3. Finally, only after you completed the above steps, create a subnet on the Cybertensor mainchain.

 :::tip Subnet Registration Limits
 Subnet registrations are limited to **one registration per 7200 blocks** (approximately one day).